 marinating pork chops

-A plate of com tam has a protein, pickled vegetables like picked daikon or picked carrots, slices of cucumber and/or tomatoes, sometimes cha trung hap, and of course a side of nuoc cham for dipping!
+To me, a plate of com tam has a protein, pickled vegetables like pickled carrots and daikon, slices of cucumber and/or tomatoes, sometimes cha trung hap, and of course a side of nuoc cham for dipping!
 There are a variety of com tam dishes.
 There’s Com Ga (rice plate with lemongrass chicken), Com Tom Cang Rim (rice plate with jumbo shrimp), and of course Com Suon Nuong (rice plate with grilled pork chops).
+In the past few years, I’ve loved doing a more modern version with caramelized lamb chops.

 pork chops before baking